Battle of Morotai: Allied landings

 The battle of Morotai began at 6:30 on the morning of 15 September.
 Allied warships conducted a two-hour-long bombardment of the landing area to suppress any Japanese forces there.
 This bombardment set several villages on fire, but caused few Japanese casualties as they did not have many troops in the area.

 The first wave of American troops landed on Morotai at 8:30 and did not encounter any opposition.
 The 155th and 167th RCTs landed at Red Beach and the 124th RCT at White Beach.
 Once ashore, the assault troops assembled into their tactical units and rapidly advanced inland.
 By the end of the day the 31st Division had secured all of its D-Day objectives and held a perimeter 2000 yd inland.
 There was little fighting and casualties were very low on both sides.
 The Japanese 2nd Provisional Raiding Unit was unable to offer any resistance to the overwhelming Allied force, and withdrew inland in good order.
 Japanese 7th Air Division aircraft based at Ceram and Celebes began a series of nightly air raids on Morotai on 15 September, but these had little effect on the Allied force.

 The lack of resistance was fortunate for the Allies due to unexpectedly poor beach conditions.
 While the limited pre-invasion intelligence suggested that Red and White beaches were capable of supporting an amphibious landing, they were in fact highly unsuitable for this purpose.
 Both beaches were muddy and difficult for landing craft to approach owing to rocky ridges and coral reefs.
 As a result, soldiers and equipment had to be landed through deep surf.
 This delayed the operation and caused a large quantity of equipment to be damaged.
-Like many of his soldiers, General MacArthur was forced to wade through chest-high surf when he came ashore.
+Like many of his soldiers, MacArthur was forced to wade through chest-high surf when he came ashore.
 On the morning of D-Day a survey party determined that a beach on the south coast of Morotai was much better suited to LSTs.
 This beach, which was designated Blue Beach, became the primary Allied landing point from 16 September.